No Hard Feelings (2023)

 Image is a poster from the TV show, Hawkeye.
 It shows Clint and Kate as front and center.
 To the left is Yelena.
 Underneath is the track suit gang who wears red track suits.
 There's Echo in the center below Kate and Clint.
 There's Kate's mom and finally Lucky, the golden retriever wearing a Christmas hat.

 In my Freshman Year of college, I had two posters in my dorm room.
-One was a movie poster of The Bourne Legacy and the other was of Hawkeye from The Avengers.
+One was a movie poster of The Bourne Legacy, and the other was of Hawkeye from The Avengers.
 If you couldn’t tell, I had a crush on Jeremy Renner at the time.
-Hawkeye was one of the Marvel characters in the film franchise where he was forgotten about at times.
+Hawkeye was one of the Marvel characters in the film franchise, where he was forgotten about at times.
 He appeared in the various Avengers films, but didn’t get the same spinoff treatment as the other characters did.
 It’s a shame because I felt there was a lot more to explore with his character.
-It’s a surprise to me that it’s taken me this long to watch Hawkeye considering how big of a fan I am of Hawkeye as a character.
+It’s a surprise to me that it’s taken me this long to watch Hawkeye, considering how big a fan I am of Hawkeye as a character.
 Watching Hawkeye was the perfect way to kick off the holiday season.

 As someone who read Matt Fraction’s Hawkeye comic run, it’s clear this series takes inspiration from the comics.
 There’s the appearance of Lucky, the dog Kate Bishop runs into, who becomes a close companion throughout the episodes.
-The way that Hawkeye and Kate Bishop’s costumes look which were designed by LARPers.
+The way that Hawkeye and Kate Bishop’s costumes look, which were designed by LARPers.
 As a comics fan, I love how this felt like an adaptation of Matt Fraction’s series.

 I thought Kate and Clint had a good working partnership together.
 Kate is similar to Kamala as she’s been a big Hawkeye fan.
-Clint, from his experience with S.H.I.E.L.D., is professional and is wanting to wrap this up as quickly as possible, so he can spend the holidays with his kids.
+Clint, from his experience with S.H.I.E.L.D., is professional and wants to wrap this up as quickly as possible, so he can spend the holidays with his kids.
 For only six episodes, I thought Kate developed a lot as a character.
 In the first episode, she’s naive, immature, and spoiled.
 She doesn’t realize that Clint is giving up the potential to see his kids on Christmas to help her.
-I do think Kate comes around and is grateful for Clint’s help along with taking her role more seriously.
+I think Kate comes around and is grateful for Clint’s help, along with taking her role more seriously.

 Can we also talk about the LARPing?
 I loved how Clint and Kate ended up teaming up with the local LARPing group and how they ended up designing their costumes.
-Also when Clint needs to retrieve his suit, he shows up to claim the suit at a LARPing event.
+Also, when Clint needs to retrieve his suit, he shows up to claim the suit at a LARPing event.
 How fun!
 I thought it was cool to see them team up together in the final episode.

 The Marvels (2023)